rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

-## Query Attributes
+## Query Modifiers

-The query system allows for applying attributes to queries.
-These attributes affect certain aspects of how the system treats the query with respect to incremental compilation:
+The query system allows for applying [modifiers][mod] to queries.
+These modifiers affect certain aspects of how the system treats the query with respect to incremental compilation:

  - `eval_always` - A query with the `eval_always` attribute is re-executed
    unconditionally during incremental compilation.
 I.e. the system will not